microsoft/BotFramework-Composer/docs/howto-ask-for-user-input-draft.md

 # Asking for user input
-Bot Framework Composer makes it easier than ever to not only collect and validate a variety of data types, and handle instances when users input invalid or unrecognized data.
+Bot Framework Composer makes it easier than ever to collect and validate a variety of data types, and handle instances when users input invalid or unrecognized data.
 The [Messages_Samples bot](https://github.com/microsoft/BotFramework-Composer/tree/master/SampleBots/Message_Samples/ComposerDialogs) has examples of all of the prompt types and is referenced throughout this article.
 Below is a screenshot of the options in the **Ask a Question** menu:

 ![prompt menu](./media/ask-for-input/prompt-menu.png)